At The Lowest Point In Your Life? Here is Why Everything WILL Be OK

 Think about your friends and family, and consider just how much you are loved.
 You are so lucky to have them!

-Whether you have a large social network or just a few deep relationships, you have people fighting in your corner—people who want you to succeed and don’t need you to put on an inauthentic mask when you want to vent about your feelings.
+Whether you have a large social network or just a few deep relationships, you have people fighting in your corner.
+These are people who want you to succeed and don’t need you to put on an inauthentic mask when you want to vent about your feelings.

 3. Your Sense of Humor is a Valuable Asset